j-thach000/ppp-stroustrup/NOTES.md

 1. Forgetting intended \n characters when moving down a line
 2. Incorrectly tracing literals in "" as being mathematically evaluated
 3. In boolean, values other than 0 become 1
+4. Not thoroughly checking meaning of messages in GitHub before acting (no newline at end of file) resulting in duplicate pull request

 // Deriving Knowledge